 - Pack accordingly.
-Ensure you have all your essentials with you, and wear a warm and comfy outfit for the long haul flight.
+Ensure you have all your essentials, and wear a warm and comfy outfit for the long-haul flight.

 Stopover vs Layover – What you should consider

-This is something I recommend doing if you are travelling from the US to Australia or New Zealand.
+I recommend doing this if you travel from the US to Australia or New Zealand.
 I always plan a 2-day stopover in the main transit airport.
 The best stopovers from the US to Australia are in South East Asia, according to my experience.
-I recommend stopping over in Singapore, or Kuala Lumpur, or Bangkok.
+I recommend stopping over in Singapore, Kuala Lumpur, or Bangkok.

 The most common flights to Australia with stopovers are between one and three days.